-“Do not sit with the people of desires and do not speak with them for I fear they will turn your hearts to heresy.”
+“Do not sit with the people of desires and do not speak with them for I fear that your hearts will turn to heresy.”

-There has preceded the experiences from the dawn of Islamic history: their were those from the children of the Sahābah who gave support to Ibn Saba’ (the founder of the Shee’ah) and thus they fell into misguidance.
+There have preceded experiences from the dawn of Islamic history.
+There were those from the children of the Sahābah who trusted Ibn Saba’ (the founder of the Shī‛ah) and thus they fell into misguidance.

 Even in this era, there are people who give their support to many of the politicised misguided callers and the leaders of innovation and they fell into the snares of the people of misguidance.

 There are many, many people like this, but I will mention here the story of ‛Imrān Ibn Hittān.
 He used to be from Ahlus-Sunnah and he became enchanted with a woman from the Khawārij.
 So he became intent upon marrying her and then guiding her to the Sunnah, so he married her.
 Thereafter she caused him to fall into innovation.
 He wished to guide her, yet he went astray due to her.

 There are so many from those who ascribe to the Salafī manhaj and they say: “I will enter alongside Ahlul-Ahwā’ in order to guide them”, and then they falls into their traps.

 ‛Abdur-Rahmān Ibn Miljim and ‛Imrān Ibn Hittān – both of them desired the Sunnah, and yet both fell into misguidance.
 The evil of ‛Abdur-Rahmān Ibn Miljim led him to kill ‛Alī – and the evil of ‛Imrān Ibn Hittān led him to praise this assassin of ‛Alī.
 We ask Allāh for well-being. ‛Imrān Ibn Hittān said: